 BigCommerce is one of the leading ecommerce providers since 2009 and hosts over 50,000 online stores, famously including some of the bigwigs like Toyota and Martha Stewart.
 For those who have no technical knowledge or experience with coding but require a platform with a good set of built-in features, BigCommerce is a great option.

-BigCommerce presents itself as a cloud-based ecommerce platform for fast growing brands and it promises more traffic, higher conversion rates and unmatched performance.
-Some of the features that it lists are order fulfilment, analytics, online payment support, newsletters and coupon provision, amongst others.
+BigCommerce presents itself as a cloud-based ecommerce platform for fast-growing brands and it promises more traffic, higher conversion rates, and unmatched performance.
+Some of the features that it lists are order fulfillment, analytics, online payment support, newsletters, and coupon provision, amongst others.

 BigCommerce also provides a 15 day free trial which allows full access to all the features that the platform has to offer – the only drawback of this phase is that even though you may be able to set up your entire store, your customers can’t buy anything during the trial period unless you upgrade your pricing plan.